lazy-media/public/Authentik/Discord/Readme.md

 ## Group Creation
 - Login to Authentik Admin Panel
-- Navigate to Directory > Groups
+    - Navigate to `Directory > Groups`
-- Create a group for Discord Users
+    - Create a group for `Discord Users`

 ## Create a Deny Stage
-- Navigate to Flows and Stages > Stages
+- Navigate to `Flows and Stages > Stages`
 - Create a new stage
 - Select Deny Stage
     - Enter your name as `Discord Deny Verification` and enter a message of your choosing.
 - Select `Finish` to save

 ## Authentication Flow Creation
-- Navigate to Flows and Stages > Flows
+- Navigate to `Flows and Stages > Flows`
-- Create a new flow and name it Discord Authentication
+- Create a new flow and name it `Discord Authentication`
-- Designation is set as Authentication
+- `Designation` is set as `Authentication`
-- Click Finish
+- Click `Finish`
-- Click on the new Discord Authentication flow and go to Stage Bindings
+- Click on the new `Discord Authentication` flow and go to `Stage Bindings`
-- Bind an existing stage and select the Deny Stage you just created.
-Binding order should be 0.
-Click Finish to save.
+- `Bind an existing stage` and select the `Deny Stage` you just created. `Binding order should be 0`.
+Click `Finish` to save.
-- Click the Expand arrow for the Discord Verification Deny Stage you just added, click Create and Bind Policy.
+- Click the `Expand arrow` for the `Discord Verification Deny Stage` you just added, click `Create and Bind Policy`.
-- Create an Expression Policy
+- Create an `Expression Policy`
 - Add the following:
 ```
 # To get the role and guild ID numbers for the parameters, open Discord, go to Settings > Advanced and